-Due to the programmatic nature of the Proposed Action, cumulative impacts analysis in this PEA considers the two training exercises that occur within the proposed Action Area.
+The PEA describes the application of criteria Fort Drum utilized to identify potential areas for the proposed training events.
+Fort Drum's intention is to prepare the documentation of the Proposed Action at a programmatic level to provide a framework and criteria to assess the impacts on specific sites once those are selected.
+Therefore, due to the programmatic nature, cumulative impacts analysis in this PEA considers the two large training exercises that occur within the proposed action area.
 These are: (1) Jaded Thunder - Per Fort Drum, Special Operations exercise that only occurs when the CAB is deployed and includes fixed wing aircraft, and (2) National Guard Bureau - Camp Ethan Allen Exercise.